 Cross-Section Sketch #2:

-One of the ways geologists investigate Earth’s history is by imaging what is below the surface of the earth, called a seismic survey.
-This is done by sending sound waves into the ground or ocean.
-As these sound waves move through different layers of rock or sediment, some of the wave is reflected back toward the surface and recorder by .
-Different types of sediment or rock change the characteristics of the wave, such as its velocity.
-Geologists set up geophones that record these reflected waves and they provide an “image” of what the subsurface looks like.
-The results are recorded seismic amplitude; this is a measure of the difference in rock properties between two layers.
-Seismic data is commonly converted to impedance (= hardness).
-So, the relative hardness, can be positive, negative or the same.
+One of the ways geologists investigate Earth’s history is by imaging what is below the surface of the earth; this is called a seismic survey.
+It is done by sending sound waves into the ground or ocean.
+As these sound waves move through different layers of rock or sediment, some of the waves are reflected back toward the surface and recorded by .
+Different types of sediments or rocks change the characteristics of the wave, such as its velocity.
+Geologists set up geophones that record these reflected waves and provide an “image” of what the subsurface looks like.
+The signals recorded are called the seismic amplitudes; a measure of the difference in rock properties between two layers.
+Seismic data is commonly converted to impedance, or hardness (this is not the same as Mohs hardness).
+The relative hardness can be positive, negative, or the same.
 Thus, many seismic sections will use three colors to better distinguish different strata.

 The continental slope off of the north island of New Zealand is called the Hikurangi margin.
-Geoscientists wanted to explore this area to better understand the evolution of this accretionary plate boundary.
-The International Ocean Discovery Program (IODP) did a seismic survey (Figure 3.18) to assess the possibility of active thrust faults in the area they had proposed to put a drill core at Site U1519.
+Geoscientists wanted to explore this area to better understand the plate boundary by drilling a sediment core.
+The International Ocean Discovery Program (IODP) proposed to put a drill core at Site U1519, but first, they conducted a seismic survey (Figure 3.18) to assess the possibility of active thrust faults in the area.

 - What type of unconformity is the yellow line? ____________________

 - What type of unconformity is the pink line? ____________________